Tiraput-Tirapongtawat/Chat-With-PDF-application/README.md

   3. Future Improvements

-# How does it work
+# How Does It Work?

-# How to run it on local machine using docker-compose
+# Running Locally with Docker Compose

-# How to improve in the future
+# Future Improvement